 Trust Assessment

-SkillShield's automated analysis identified 1 finding: 0 critical, 1 high, 0 medium, and 0 low severity.
-Key findings include Direct shell command execution and unpinned dependency.
+SkillShield's automated analysis identified 2 findings: 0 critical, 1 high, 1 medium, and 0 low severity.
+Key findings include Potential Command Injection via `npx taze`, Supply Chain Risk from Unpinned Dependency Updates.

 The analysis covered 4 layers: Manifest Analysis, Static Code Analysis, Dependency Graph, LLM Behavioral Safety.
 All layers scored 70 or above, reflecting consistent security practices.

-Last analyzed on February 11, 2026 (commit 46637d3c).
+Last analyzed on June 1, 2026 (commit 76880945).
 SkillShield performs automated 4-layer security analysis on AI skills and MCP servers.

 Layer Breakdown